 Practical Tips for Sleep-Friendly Lighting

-- Choose warm bulbs (< 3,000 K) for all light sources in the bedroom.
+- Choose warm bulbs (less than 2,700 K, ideally around 2,200 K) for all light sources in the bedroom.

-- Limit screen exposure at least 1 hour before bedtime or use blue light filters.
+- Limit screen exposure at least 1 hour before bedtime or activate the “night light” mode / blue light filter on your devices.

-- Multiply indirect light sources: LED strips behind the headboard, wall sconces directed towards the ceiling.
+- Multiply indirect light sources: LED strips behind the headboard, wall sconces directed towards the ceiling, to avoid direct light in the eyes.

-- Use a dimmer or smart bulbs to adjust brightness.
+- Use a dimmer or smart bulbs to gradually reduce brightness starting from 8 PM–9 PM.

-- Avoid leaving a nightlight on all night if you suffer from sleep disorders; test the automatic shut-off.
+- Avoid leaving a night light on all night if you suffer from sleep disorders; instead, try a scheduled automatic shut-off.